How Do You Begin Writing Standard Operating Procedures?

 Your Standard Operating Procedures (SOP) provide employees with a handy reference to common everyday business practices, daily activities, or routine tasks.
-New employees will find an operation manual especially helpful in getting up and running as fast as possible.
-After all, with your SOP in place, new employees will not have to interrupt supervisors to ask others how an operation or task is done.
 Training is faster and interruptions are reduced.
 So, how do you get started writing standard operating procedures?

 Writing Standard Operating Procedures & Your SOP Manual